openSUSE/search-o-o/README.md

 # openSUSE.org Search

 Original project from 2011, revived now with modern look and feel.
-Updated version of the OpenSuse federated search engine.
+Updated version of the OpenSUSE federated search engine.

 ## Improved: